rgomide/systems-integration-with-kafka/README.md

 - [inventory](./apps/inventory/): A Kafka consumer that consumes messages from a Kafka topic and updates the product inventory in Postgres.
 - [monitor](./apps/monitor/): A Java application that consumes messages from a Kafka topic and prints in the console.

 The communication between the applications is made through Kafka.
 The `api` application is a Kafka producer that sends message to `inventory` Kafka topic.
 It also consumes messages from the `postgres.public.inventories` topic to monitor the updates in the Postgres database in a user interface.
+It is using a Debezium connector to sync the Postgres data to Kafka.

 The `inventory` application is a Kafka consumer that consumes messages from the `inventory` Kafka topic and updates the product inventory in Postgres.